fxpro32/kobrakai/README.md

 This software has been tested and running continuously on a FreePBX image (Raspberri pi 4) with great success, block all those scumbag hackers

-In Short, when an asshole VoIP hacker tries to brute force attack your machine which can ultimately result in having your bandwidth or even minutes stolen, this software will immediately identify and mercilessly block the IP Addresses of these low life scumbag hackers, by applying it to iptables rules and saving iptables, within a couple of seconds.
+In Short, when a VoIP hacker tries to brute force attack your machine which can ultimately result in having your bandwidth or even minutes stolen, this software will immediately identify and mercilessly block the IP Addresses of these low life scumbag hackers, by applying it to iptables rules and saving iptables, almost instantaneously.
 Even if your machine reboots or has a power failure, when it boots up again, it will automatically be running in the background and continue to block all hackers from brute force attacking your FreePBX machine.